Choosing the Right Typography for Your Medical Website

 What’s the difference between fonts and typefaces?

 Although font and typeface are used interchangeably, these words actually mean two different things.
-Typeface refers specifically to what you see in a creative work, whereas font is the physical collection of letters and characters.
+Typeface refers specifically to what you see in a creative piece, whereas font is the physical collection of letters and characters.

 Serif fonts are fonts that have little feet.
 This font is easier to read in long, printed works, which is why it is often used in novels.
 Common serif fonts include Times New Roman, Georgia, and Garamond.
 These fonts are easier to read because the letters are quite distinct.